Negotiating Price and Trade-ins

 The prices of new pianos are nearly always negotiable.
 Only a handful of dealers have non-negotiable prices.
-If in doubt, just ask — you'll be able to tell.
+If in doubt, just ask—you’ll be able to tell.
 Some dealers carry this bargaining to extremes, whereas others start pretty close to the final price.
-Many dealers don't like to display a piano's price because not doing so gives them more latitude in deciding on a starting price for negotiation, depending on how they size up the customer.
+Many dealers don’t like to display a piano’s price because not doing so gives them more latitude in deciding on a starting price for negotiation.
 This makes shopping more difficult.
-Use the price information in the "Model & Pricing Guide" of the current issue of Acoustic & Digital Piano Buyer to determine the likely range within which a given model will sell.
-Don't give in too quickly.
-It's quite common for the salesperson to call a day or two later and offer a lower price.
-If there's an alternative piano at another dealership that will suit your needs just as well, it will help your negotiating position to let the salesperson know that.
+Use the price information in the “Model & Pricing Guide” of the current issue of Acoustic & Digital Piano Buyer to determine the likely range within which a given model will sell.
+Don’t give in too quickly.
+It’s quite common for the salesperson to call a day or two later and offer a lower price.
+If there’s an alternative piano at another dealership that will suit your needs just as well, it will help your negotiating position to let the salesperson know that.

-Due to the high cost of advertising and conducting piano megasales (such as college sales, truckload sales, etc.), prices at these events are often actually higher than the price you could negotiate any day of the week, and the pressure to buy can be enormous.
-Shop at these sales only after you've shopped elsewhere, and look for the real bargains that occasionally exist.
+Due to the high cost of advertising and conducting piano megasales (such as college sales, truckload sales, etc.), prices at these events are often actually higher than the price you could negotiate any day of the week, and the pressure to buy can be substantial.
+Shop at these sales only after you’ve shopped elsewhere, and look for the real bargains that can occasionally be found there.

 If you’re buying a new piano to replace one that’s no longer satisfactory, you’ll probably want to trade in the old one.
 Dealers will usually take a trade-in, no matter how bad it is, just to be able to facilitate the sale.
 In fact, in many cases the dealer will offer you what seems like a king’s ransom for the old one.
 The downside is that when a generous trade-in allowance is given on the old piano, the dealer is then likely to offer you a less-generous price on the new one.
 To see if you’re being offered a good deal, you’ll have to carefully analyze the fair-market value of the old piano and what would be a likely price for the new one without a trade-in.
 Sometimes it will be to your advantage to sell the old piano privately, though in that case you’ll need to take into account the hassle factor as well.